rakanhourani/ADSS-PROJECT/README.md

 # ADSS-PROJECT: Cryptocurrency Information Web & API

 ## Overview
 The Cryptocurrency Web is a user-friendly web platform built on PythonAnywhere with TinyDB for data management and developed through the PyCharm integrated development environment (IDE).
-It offers a seamless experience for users to explore and analyse key financial metrics of the top 41 cryptocurrencies by market capitalisation, directly sourced from Yahoo Finance.
+It offers a seamless experience for users to explore and analyse key financial metrics of the top 42 cryptocurrencies by market capitalisation, directly sourced from Yahoo Finance and Coin Market Cap ([https://coinmarketcap.com/](URL)).

-The web platform emphasises ease of use, providing users with up-to-date insights into prices, trends, and market capitalisation, empowering informed investment decisions.
-Future enhancements aim to refine the user experience further, adding more personalized features and comprehensive data interpretation resources.
+The web platform emphasises ease of use, providing users with insights into prices, trends, and market capitalisation, empowering informed investment decisions.
+Future enhancements aim to refine the user experience further, adding more personalized features, having up-to-date information, and comprehensive data interpretation resources.

 ### Core Functionalities:
 __Search Capability:__ Users can select their choice from a dropdown menu loaded with the names of cryptocurrencies from the dataset.